loomio/loomio-coop-handbook/employment.md

 # Employment

-As a cooperative, employment decisions are very important, because becoming a worker at Loomio puts you on a pathway to potential co-ownership.
+As a cooperative, employment decisions are very important, because becoming a worker at Loomio puts you on a pathway to potential co-ownership as a [member](http://loomio.coop/membership.html).
 Additionally, our team composition is critical to our collaborative culture and how we work.
 In short, our people are the most important thing to us as a company, so we really try to get this right.

 ## Types of Employment